Zabanaa/jabbbar/README.md

 When your app is registered, You will be given two keys: a **client id** and a **client secret**.
 Make note of those as you will need both to request an access token.

-_Be careful not to share your client secret publicly_
+_Be careful NOT to share your client secret publicly_

 [1]: http://developer.dribbble.com/